Lorenzo Marchionni

-Lorenzo Marchionni (born August 17, 1994) is an Italian football midfielder.
+Lorenzo Marchionni (born 17 August 1994) is an Italian football midfielder who plays for Serie D club Acireale.

 Career

-Marchionni began his footballing career with Ascoli, and in 2010 summer he was loaned to Juventus.
+Marchionni began his footballing career with Ascoli, and in the summer of 2010 he was loaned to Juventus.

 However, after a full season with Juve's Primavera squad, he returned to Ascoli.
 Marchionni made his first team debut on 14 August 2011, in Coppa Italia victory against Taranto.

 In July 2016 Marchionni was signed by Lega Pro club Pro Piacenza.